Kansas City, Kansas, police fatally shoot rifle-toting man

-KANSAS CITY, Kan.
-(AP) — Kansas City, Kansas, police shot and killed a man on Tuesday who told a hotel manager that he had killed his wife and was heading to a popular shopping and restaurant area.
+Kansas City, Kansas, police shot and killed a man on Tuesday who told a hotel manager that he had killed his wife and was heading to a popular shopping and restaurant area.

 The “very angry and distraught” man entered the Country Inn & Suites near the Legends Outlet shopping area said he had killed his wife, said Jason Honeycutt, general manager of the business.

 “He said ‘I’m heavily armed and very dangerous.
 I’m going to Legends.
-You better call police,'” Honeycutt said.
+You better call police,'” Honeycutt told The Associated Press.

 The man was not armed when he entered the Inn, said Honeycutt, who tried to follow the suspect but couldn’t catch him before he got into a car and sped away, driving through stop signs before the confrontation with police.

-Note: This story has been corrected to show that employees were only ones in the entrance of the inn.